bcpeterson7/project-samples/cheat-sheets/wp-cli.md

 &nbsp;

 ## Conclusion
-There are many easy to remember functions that make life a snap, especially when something goes wrong in the WordPress updating GUI.
+Listed above are many easy to remember functions that make life a snap, especially when something goes wrong in the WordPress updating GUI or you're trying to debug a speed / error issue.
 There is a lot more that can be done with WP-CLI, like clearing cache and managing themes, but I don't tend to use WP-CLI for that.
+Always remember `wp --help`!

 &nbsp;